justMazi/snake-haskell/README.md

 ```

-in order to use the library we utilize its `play` function and provide it with all necessary things like the window, framerate, our own custom `GameState` (at this point its initial state) and a function to update the state of the game together with a rendering function. both of them are called by the library itself.
+in order to use the library we utilize its `play` function and provide it with all necessary things like the window, framerate, our own custom `GameState` (at this point its initial state, note that we start in a GameOver state) and a function to update the state of the game together with a rendering function. both of them are called by the library itself.

 #### GameState